 Created by actress Michelle Pfeiffer and self-touted as “The first line of fine fragrances created with 100% ingredient transparency,” Henry Rose is fittingly named after her daughter, Claudia Rose, and son, John Henry.
 Henry Rose offers a unisex line consisting of five distinct and woodsy scents from a combination of safe synthetics and natural ingredients.

-For just $20, you can order all five scents in small, sample sizes.
+For just $25, you can order all six scents in small, sample sizes.
 The company will generously send you a $20 credit along with your order to use towards your favorite bottle.
 With catchy names like Last Light, Jake’s House, and Fog, all Henry Rose fragrances are cruelty-free and are never tested on animals.
 The line is also hypoallergenic and does not contain parabens, phthalates, formaldehyde, or known or suspected carcinogens or endocrine disruptors — including phthalates.
 The Henry Rose line doesn’t contain any ingredients of concern listed by EWG.
 In addition, Henry Rose never sources materials from endangered plant species or ecosystems.

 Ingredients: Water, denatured ethyl alcohol, fragrance (parfum).
 See the full list of ingredients.